actano/lake/README.md

 Motivation
 ==========
 We used to build our application with gtunt.
-HThat didn't scale to well.
+That didn't scale to well.
 Grunt has no internal mechanism of finding out whether a certain file needs to be updated; it uncinditionally runs all steps of a task.
 If a project reaches a certain complexity, this just takes too much time.

 `make` solved this problem a long time ago.
 Instead of imperatively defining a set of tasks to be run in sequence, you declare a dependency graph along with a set of actions that create target files from a list of source files. `make` than figures out what actions need to run in order to create or update the target files.
 This approach is way more efficient.